Last Updated on February 11, 2022

-You’re going to find that there are always plenty of things to do in Goldsboro and that this isn’t your average Eastern North Carolina town.
+You’re going to find that there are always plenty of things to do in Goldsboro and that this isn’t your average place in North Carolina.

 It’s got a small-town feel but this place packs a punch in the arts, history, and food.
 And honestly, these are just the start of what you’ll find here.

 Sprinkle in annual events and some awesome outdoor fun you can discover here and around Wayne County, and you’ve got a winner any weekend of the year.
 That’s why we think this area is worthy of multiple day trips from Raleigh and also, Durham.

 That ease of access is another reason why we’ve added many of these things to do in Goldsboro to our NC Bucket List.

 Read More: 100+ Places to Visit in Eastern North Carolina